Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (Pet Food Processing)

 In their own way, this can mean that fish are actually the U.K.’s third most popular pet.
 12% of households own an aquarium.

 7. The Labrador Retriever is the most popular dog breed in the U.K., with 12% ownership in 2018.

 This is not that surprising, given the Lab has been the most popular North American dog for years.
 Their devoted, friendly, and outgoing temperament is a big reason for the Lab’s popularity in North America, as well as the U.K.

-A Moggy is essentially a cat that is not purebred, just your average house cat.
+A moggy is essentially a cat that is not purebred, just an average house cat.
 The second most popular cat in the U.K. is the British Shorthair at 24% pet ownership.

 Pet Ownership Statistics

 9. It’s estimated that the lifetime cost of owning a dog is £10,000 to £16,000.

 This is usually an unexpectedly significant expense that many people do not take into account when they plan to bring home a new dog.
 The statistic was estimated by pet insurance companies, which is something that many people don’t take advantage of but can help when a pet encounters health issues.

 10. 3 million British people moved from the city to the country in 2020/2022.